GMNQRT/whaler-ui/README.md

 rails s
 ```

-now visit localhost:3001 and see if it works
+now visit localhost and see if it works